hamid-vakilzadeh/StockTwits-Parser/README.md

 # StockTwits-Reader

 ### ** Under Development **
 ### The current version is written for a very specific research project.
-Over the course of next 6 months, I will change this to be a complete package.
+I will change this to be a complete package.

 StockTwits-Reader structures and standardizes [StockTwits](https://stocktwits.com) Historical Database.